 Winter starts early in Banff National Park.
-Last year, it got going in spectacular fashion – with a string of
+In 2012, it got going in spectacular fashion – with a string of

 snowstorms that left the rest of the skiing world sick with envy.
+November 2013 saw a strong start, too.
 But even when Mother Nature doesn’t deliver much in the way of natural snow, it’s cold enough for the resort to work its snow cannons hard and lay a solid base down on the pistes.
 That’s why FIS uses Lake Louise – the biggest of the Banff ski areas – as an early stop on the World Cup tour.

 Most of the hotels in the area are in Banff itself.
 But unless you’re a raging party monster, you’re better off staying in Lake Louise – home to the best piste-skiing in the park.
 Yes, the village is dead at night, but to be honest, if you’re coming to this part of Canada, the lack of nightlife should be part of the attraction.
 After all, you’re in one of the world’s great national parks – a profound sense of quiet, combined with wide-open, unpeopled spaces, are what it’s all about.
 If you want to dance in your ski boots till 2am, go to Ischgl (see below).

 Best for: intermediate skiers who don’t want to spend the whole time in ski school.

 Getting there: November is too early to pick up a package from the likes of Crystal, Neilson or Skiworld, which run holiday programmes in the resort from mid-December.
 But North American ski specialist Ski Independence can tailor-make a November trip.